mnemnion/orb/doc/md/grym/section.md

 # Section metatable
- sections consist of a header and body.
+ Sections consist of a header and body.
+The body may contain one or more sections or blocks.

  In the first pass, we fill a lines array with the raw contents of the section.